C4Q/AC3.2-Programmatic-Autolayout/README.md

 ---
 ### 8. Layout Anchors

 The most recent development in the world of autolayout has been the rise of `NSLayoutAnchor`.
-It's somewhere between `NSLayoutConstraint` and VSL in terms of coding needed and self-documenting.
+It's somewhere between `NSLayoutConstraint` and VSL in terms of coding needed and in self-documenting nature.
 But it has the advantage of being driven by autocomplete, so you will (generally) write code much faster in this method.

 What does it look like to center `blueView` and give it a width and height of 200?